| Return

 Hogue, Coleman, Prestigiacomo.)
 Arielle, 23(who now attends Columbia)

-Right out of college I married Geraldine, and
+and Naomi, 15,(Girls Academy in Albany) Right out of college I married Geraldine, and

 we damn near starved for a few years. then I became a commercial photographer